Mount Tai dominates the region of the lands of the Zhou in King Wen's time. Tai was "home", which is an eminent place or mindset.

-Tai is about imploring for favors and blessings and receiving abundance and prosperity.
-If you ask the gods for blessings, you will receive them, because you open your mind to see them.
+If you ask the gods for blessings, you open your mind to see them.
 Some people find things in places where many others went before and found nothing.
-Happiness is the result of a state of mind, and going to Mount Tai is to find that.
+Happiness is the result of a state of mind, of 'being at home'.

 On Mount Tai Heaven and Earth are connected, yin and yang, mind and body.
-There you find the space of peace.
+There you find the field of peace.

 The ideogram as a whole looks like a great mountain: Tai Shan himself,